 Requirements for Graduation

-Criteria for Dean’s List eligibility are published in the Undergraduate Bulletin of The University of North Carolina at Chapel Hill.
+Criteria for Dean’s List eligibility are published in the Undergraduate Bulletin.

 Academic Performance and Progression